letsencrypt/cp-cps/CP-CPS.md

 ### 5.7.4 Business continuity capabilities after a disaster

-ISRG maintains multiple geographically diverse facilities, each of which is capable of operating ISRG CA systems independently.
-In the event that a disaster entirely disables one facility, ISRG CA operations will fail over to another facility.
+ISRG maintains multiple geographically diverse facilities, each of which is capable of operating ISRG PKI systems independently.
+In the event that a disaster entirely disables one facility, ISRG PKI operations will fail over to another facility.

 ## 5.8 CA or RA termination

-In the event that ISRG CA services are to be terminated:
+In the event that ISRG PKI services are to be terminated:

 * All affected parties, including root programs and Subscribers, will be provided with notice as far in advance as reasonably possible.
 * The ISRG PMA will create and review a termination plan.